bds-ailab/syn2real/docs/README.md

     cd synset-poc-llm_data_augmentation
     ```

-2. Configure your environment variables in the `.env` file:
+2. Copy the file .template-env and Configure your environment variables in the `.env` file:

     ```python
     # Replace the fields with your personal informations